Uranus and Neptune as methane planets: producing icy giants from refractory planetesimals: Expected composition of Uranus and Neptune

 In panel (a) we see the transition from methane-dominated to water-dominated composition, at a distance of about 15000 km from the planet's center ($\sim$60\% of the total radius).
 The corresponding pressure at this point is shown in panel (c) to be just under 200 GPa, which is less than the 300 GPa required for complete methane dissociation \citep{BenedettiEtAl-1999}.
 A certain fraction of methane may reside in the pressure range 100-300 GPa, which might be enough to partially dissociate some of it into other hydrocarbons \citep{AncilottoEtAl-1997,BenedettiEtAl-1999,GaoEtAl-2010,ShermanEtAl-2012}, but should not result in complete dissociation into pure carbon and hydrogen.
 In addition, since methane and water can be mixed in the transition layer, it should be noted that pressures up to 150 GPa can also give rise to a high-pressure form of methane clathrate hydrate \citep{SchaackEtAl-2019}.
 We have examined a number of random models in detail, and the results are similar.
 Typically, only the deepest submersed methane is just marginally able to dissociate due to high pressure.
 We thus consider our assumption of using the methane equation of state as judicious, and we expect little difference in density at these pressures before and after dissociation.

 Finally, in Figure \ref{fig:ch4_vs_watertorock}, we show the methane mass fraction as a function of the water/rock mass ratio.
 The methane mass fraction probed by the space of possible solutions is at least 10\%.
 In models that also have a large rock/water mass fraction (left of the vertical dashed line) it is necessarily larger, upwards of 20\%.
 Since the envelope mass fraction in these models also has large values (Figure \ref{fig:CH4env_vs_watertorock}), the combination of large envelope and even larger CH$_4$ mass fractions means that the other materials - H$_2$O, SiO$_2$, and Fe, are collectively only a relatively small fraction of the planet's mass.
 Thus, in models that have a large rock/water mass fraction, specifically, the methane fraction might even be larger than that of H$_2$O, SiO$_2$, and Fe combined.
 This is a difficulty because CH$_4$ is certainly not that prevalent in the contemporary solar system, and is normally a very small fraction compared to water \citep{BockeleeMorvanBiver-2017}.
 Thus, for methane to participate in solving the composition tension problem, a large methane fraction must be justified.

+We note that since in our current model we only mix two adjacent materials, it might be possible that other mixing choices would result in less methane.
+For instance, triple mixing of water, methane and H+He in the outer atmosphere might lower the bulk methane fraction.
+On the other hand, it seems reasonable to expect that if our current water + methane region and methane + envelope region were to be mixed into one homogeneous region, the overall material masses would not change dramatically.
+It remains a task for future studies to quantitatively explore the triple mixing possibility, but the methane fraction will likely remain too large to reconcile with its contemporary abundance in the solar system, either way.

-We suggest that organic-rich refractories are sufficiently abundant in outer solar system planetesimals to drive chemical reactions in the atmospheres of Uranus and Neptune, which, during the phase of planet growth, may produce the required methane.
+We suggest instead that organic-rich refractories are sufficiently abundant in outer solar system planetesimals to drive chemical reactions in the atmospheres of Uranus and Neptune, which, during the phase of planet growth, may produce the required copious amounts of methane.
 These processes are discussed next.